-Business and Activity Centre Development
+Business and Activity Centre Development (Business and Precincts)

 Business and Activity Centre Development is responsible for facilitating business development, investment attraction and local employment opportunities in Maroondah.
-The function manages relationships between Council and the business community; stewards investment attraction; and manages place activation and development of the Ringwood Metropolitan Activity Centre; Croydon Major Activity Centre and Maroondah's 31 neighbourhood, community and local shopping centres.
+The function manages relationships between Council and the business community; oversees investment attraction; and manages place activation and development of the Ringwood Metropolitan Activity Centre; Croydon Major Activity Centre and Maroondah's 31 neighbourhood, community and local shopping centres.

-The functions also stewards growth of the Bayswater Business Precinct (in partnership with Knox and Yara Ranges councils); and delivers a collaborative co-working space, programs, information, training, and networking opportunities for businesses throughout Maroondah and the Eastern region.
+The functions also supports growth of the Bayswater Business Precinct (in partnership with Knox and Yara Ranges councils); and delivers a collaborative co-working space, programs, information, training, and networking opportunities for businesses throughout Maroondah and the Eastern region.

-Libraries (Property and Corporate Executive)
+Libraries (Community Services)